IBM/ibmi-bob/docs/integration/code-for-ibm-i.md

 > [!ATTENTION]
 >
 > `makei build` will try to build all changes objects, or all objects on the first time it's run.
-Consider creating an Action for `OPT=*EVENTF /QOpenSys/pkgs/bin/makei compile &BASENAME` to compile specific objects.
+Consider creating an Action for `OPT=*EVENTF BUILDLIB=&CURLIB /QOpenSys/pkgs/bin/makei compile &BASENAME` to compile specific objects.

 ## Developing on the local machine with ibmi-bob